-The GFDI provide ground fault protection features to the existing SPOTs, but also supports a standalone operation and provides a protection for 3rd party devices.
+The GFDI provide ground and arc fault protection features to the existing SPOTs.
 The GARD generates its own control voltages.
 A microcontroller monitors the currents and voltages in all four PV channels and controls and monitors the AFD module.
 Self-tests on the GFDI and AFD are performed automatically every day.

-In the event of a fault, the faulty channel is disconnected preventing ground currents input PV wires.
+In the event of a fault, the faulty channel is disconnected preventing ground leakages and arc flashes on the commensurate input PV wires.
 Local indicators report the status of the GARD.
 A remote monitoring facility is available via MODBUS.
 The operator can enforce the disconnection manually by using an external switch (E-STOP) or remotely by sending MODBUS commands.
 After the system is safely shutdown and the fault cleared, the GARD can be manually reset using the reset push button available locally on the GARD or via a Modbus Reset command.